tillbiskup/aspecd/docs/roadmap.rst

 * Documentation: Use cases

-* Documentation: YAML representation of dataset structure(s)
+* Documentation: YAML representation of dataset structure(s) (automatically generated together with the documentation and using the ``literalinclude`` directive)

 For later versions